oncodash/oncodash/README.md

 ## 4. Develop

-Open up the browser at `localhost`
+- Open up the browser at `localhost`
-Browsable API at the `localhost/api/oncoviz/network/`
+- Browsable API at `localhost/api/oncoviz/network/`

 ## 5. Run tests and linting for the backend